 Imperial is located in Imperial County, southeastern California 26 miles northwest of the city of Yuma, Arizona, and 45 miles east-northeast of El Centro, California.
-The operating Mesquite Mine and the closed Picacho Mine are located roughly 10 miles to the west and east, respectively, and the closed American Girl Mine is about 8 miles south of the property.

 Imperial consisted of 370 lode claims, 281 mill-site claims and 3 placer claims for a total of 654 claims covering a total area of approximately 5,721 acres.
 In September 2019, the Company staked the Mesquite-Picacho District consisting of 1,005 new claims covering approximately 20,411 acres and a further 4,600 acres in 2021 bringing the Company's total in the region to approximately 31,000 acres.
 The claims were staked to capture the entire gold trend that connects Equinox's operating Mesquite mine to Imperial and then continuing onto the now closed Picacho mine.
 The trend is underexplored and has the potential to host additional gold deposits.